Twentysix26/Red-Docs/red/red_guide_command_args.md

 * `voice_channel` - the voice channel the user is in.
 None if the user isn't in one

 #### server
-no attribute just shows the name. ex. {1} becomes Red - Discord Bot
+if no attribute specified, just shows the name. ex. {1} becomes Red - Discord Bot

 * `name`
 * `id`